December 15, 2012 by The Citron Review

 What had entered his blood is sold on the street and we could tell it was a fire as sweet as hell.
 We could tell it gave him visions so beautiful that they were taboo, meant to be kept and guarded by those dispossessed of their dreams.

 Life is the days spent searching out your name.
 His father told him this right before he left for good.
 I called him the Great Balloon Poet because when high he’d write love poems on strips of sea-green paper, putting the paper inside a red balloon that he would fill with helium and then release it into the sky.
 He said whoever found his poems would fall in love.
 Forever they would succumb to its madness he said.
 They would know their name.

 One day he left and never returned.
 She searched the alleyways and arroyos, the dead-end streets and abandoned buildings for him.
 The old men said he was lost inside a vision and could not find his way home.

 When they finally found his body he had no name.
 Wild dogs had eaten it and so we returned him to the place of his birth.
 We will burn his bones so that the ancestors can pick through the ashes, touch the briefness of his face, hear the rise of his voice as he searches for his way home.

 How lonely the world is when you have no name; when the coyotes howl in the canyon lands; and when just below the horizon a mean line of storms waits to be born.

 How much loneliness lives in the empty bottles that lie next to her bed.
 I can hear her waiting, thinking that each new dawn will bring him home again.

 Mario J. Gonzales lives and works in Northern New Mexico.
-His short fiction has appeared in the Rio Grande Review, decomP magazine and the Cossack Review.
+His short fiction has appeared in Rio Grande Review, decomP magazine and The Cossack Review.
 He is the recipient of the Hispanic Writers award presented by the Taos Writers summer conference, 2012.
 His work has recently been translated into Arabic and will be forthcoming somewhere in the Middle East.